 Gastroesophageal reflux disease (GERD) is a common disorder characterized by heartburn and other symptoms related to reflux of stomach acid into the esophagus.
 Nearly all individuals experience such symptoms at some point in their lives; a smaller number have chronic symptoms and are at risk for complications of GERD.
-The prevalence of GERD has been estimated to be 10% to 20% in the Western world, with a lower prevalence in Asia.
+The prevalence of GERD has been estimated to be approximately 20% in the United States.